 Jesus Anointed at Bethany

-1Six days before the Passover celebration began, Jesus arrived in Bethany, the home of Lazarus—the man he had raised from the dead.
-2A dinner was prepared in Jesus’ honor.
-Martha served, and Lazarus was among those who ate with him.
-3Then Mary took a twelve-ounce jar of expensive perfume made from essence of nard, and she anointed Jesus’ feet with it, wiping his feet with her hair.
-The house was filled with the fragrance.
+1Six days before the Passover, Jesus came to Bethany, where Lazarus lived, whom Jesus had raised from the dead.
+2Here a dinner was given in Jesus’ honor.
+Martha served, while Lazarus was among those reclining at the table with him.
+3Then Mary took about a pint of pure nard, an expensive perfume; she poured it on Jesus’ feet and wiped his feet with her hair.
+And the house was filled with the fragrance of the perfume.

-14Jesus found a young donkey and rode on it, fulfilling the prophecy that said:
+14Jesus found a young donkey and sat on it, as it is written:

 Jesus Predicts His Death